-Including waterborne transportation is critical to producing an accurate and representative emissions baseline for the TC.
-This is because the TC has direct access to Georgian Bay and boating is a common recreational activity in the TC.
+Including waterborne transportation is critical in producing an accurate and representative emissions baseline for the TS.
+This is because the TS has direct access to numerous in-land lakes, making boating a common recreational activity in the TS.

 2.4.2.1 Formula for Calculating Waterborne Transportation Emissions